Typing game

 A typing game is a genre of video games that involves correctly entering letters, words, or sentences on the keyboard.
 It began as a sub-genre of educational games designed to familiarize players with keyboard use and to improve skill at touch typing.
 Successfully typing a letter or word is tied to an action, such as firing a weapon at an attacking space ship.
 Companies associated with video games, like Broderbund, Atari, Inc., and Sirius Software all released typing games in the early 1980s.
 More formal educational software like Mavis Beacon Teaches Typing (1987) incorporates minigames as a practice option.
 Some later games, like Type Rush, add online competition based on players' typing speeds, making typing more addictive.

 In the 2000s, a number of independently produced parodies of educational typing games reinvigorated the genre.
 Other games are built around typing as a method of interaction, removing the educational aspect altogether.

 Early commercial releases

-Broderbund's Master Type, released in 1981 for the Apple II and Atari 8-bit computers, is similar to the Space Zap arcade game; shooting an attacker requires pressing the correct key in time.
+Broderbund's MasterType, released in 1981 for the Apple II and Atari 8-bit computers, is similar to the Space Zap arcade game; shooting an attacker requires pressing the correct key in time.
 Type Attack from game publisher Sirius Software, and the unrelated Typo Attack from Atari, Inc., are both shooter-inspired typing games released in 1982.
 Mavis Beacon Teaches Typing (1987) includes several typing-related minigames.